Classification: Tyrosine Kinase Inhibitor

 How to Take Nilotinib

 Nilotinib comes as a capsule to take by mouth, twice a day.
 The dose should be taken on an empty stomach, either 1 hour before or 2 hours after food, with a full glass of water.
-The doses should be taken 12 hours apart, and never less than 8 hours apart.
+The doses should be taken 12 hours apart.
 Swallow the tablets whole; do not crush, chew or break.
 If you miss a dose, take the next scheduled dose at its regular time.
 Do not take two doses at the same time.
 If you cannot swallow the capsules, you can mix the contents of the capsule with one teaspoon of applesauce and swallow the mixture immediately.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.